baboune/logstash-grok/README.md

 * RSYSLOG_SysklogdFileFormat

 This can be changed in Ubuntu at /etc/rsyslog.conf.
+'''
 #$ActionFileDefaultTemplate RSYSLOG_TraditionalFileFormat
 $ActionFileDefaultTemplate RSYSLOG_ForwardFormat
+'''

-In order to handle this, a better pattern needed to be made to handle either formats.
+In order to handle these more complete timestamps, a better pattern is needed.
+Ideally one that can handle either formats.

 # Ceilometer